-Under-served Communities The MidAtlantic AETC recognizes the dedication and hard work of providers in under-served populations.
+Underserved Communities The MidAtlantic AETC recognizes the dedication and hard work of providers in under-served populations.
 From trouble accessing care to difficult legal and financial circumstances to language barriers, the MidAtlantic AETC appreciates the diverse challenges that under-served communities encounter on a daily basis.
 Limited access to health care and strained financial circumstances result in clinic populations that are characteristically sicker, poorer, and more reliant on public programs.
 Creating innovative ways of diminishing these significant barriers to effective HIV prevention, care, and treatment is indeed a challenge.
 The MidAtlantic AETC is committed to overcoming these challenges as it collaborates with providers in these communities for joint program planning and solution development.
-Ryan White programs, community and migrant health centers, and other federally funded programs constitute the primary target audience of the MidAtlantic AETC.
+Ryan White HIV/AIDS programs (RWHAP), community and migrant health centers, hospitals, clinics, and any program that receives federal funding constitutes the primary target audience of the MidAtlantic AETC.
 Through regional cluster training, the MidAtlantic AETC benefits rural and urban areas by creating a network of experts, collaborators, and partners to ensure that training interventions meet the needs of providers and build capacity to improve systems of care.
 Similar training also helps programs serving the homeless, minorities, migrant workers, immigrants, and the uninsured.
-"Our collaboration with the MidAtlantic AETC is one of mutual benefit and support... the MidAtlantic AETC is an important member of the Ryan White community in Delaware.
-As recognized leaders, they are often involved in the development and implementation of system-wide changes, such as the recent transition to medical case management."
-Arlene Bincsik, RN, MSN, CCRC, ACRN (Director, HIV Program, Christiana Care Health Services) "The MidAtlantic AETC is always quick to provide new and updated resources for use by our clinical staff and eager to assist in any areas that we identify for training and/or consultation.
-All of these trainings and support opportunities provided by our local AETC continue to be an integral part of continuing education of all of our Ryan White staff.
-The program has had an extremely important role in enhancing clinical care, improving care systems and increasing the workforce for HIV in the region."
-Christine Teague, PharmD, MPH, AAHIVP (Program Director, CAMC/WVU Ryan White Park C Program, Charleston Area Medical Center) "In all of [these] interactions, the MidAtlantic AETC staff has demonstrated great resourcefulness, ingenuity, professionalism and a passionate commitment to improving HIV education and care cervices through our region."
+Ending the HIV Epidemic: A Plan for America and the Role of MidAtlantic AETC Ending the HIV Epidemic: A Plan for America and the MidAtlantic AETC Ending the HIV Epidemic: A Plan for America is a nationwide initiative by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the Health Resources and Services Administration (HRSA) that involves four "pillars" for intervention: Diagnose, Treat, Prevent, and Respond.
+At the MidAtlantic AIDS Education and Training Center (MAAETC)1, we are committed to this plan.
+We work to share resources, gain input, develop innovative approaches, and coordinate these efforts among our regional stakeholders, government agencies, community based organizations, other federal training centers, health departments, and the Department of Health and Human Services.